 - Choose a limited set of accessories that reinforce the palette across spaces.

 This approach feels cohesive, intentional, and easy to navigate for a unified bathroom experience.
+Just like finding your way around a familiar bar.

 Choose Unified Materials and Finishes

 Choosing unified materials and finishes ties the room together and makes it feel intentional.
-You’ll create visual harmony by selecting a core material palette—matching neutrals, metals, and textures across ensuite and main bath.
+You will create visual harmony by selecting a core material palette.
+This means matching neutrals, metals, and textures across your ensuite and main bath.
+It is like picking out a matching belt and shoes, it just looks better when they work together.
 Pick durable, water-resistant options for floors and shower surrounds, then carry these through countertops, cabinetry, and wall surfaces.
-Use consistent grout widths and edge details to reinforce cohesion.
-Consider tile patterns and decorative motifs that echo in each space, but vary scale to maintain interest.
-Test lighting and color balance early, ensuring reflections, shadows, and warmth align.
-A unified scheme clarifies purpose and elevates everyday routines.

 Synchronize Fixtures and Hardware